Piper Niven: Other media

 Benson is the subject of the episode Fight Like a Girl of the documentary series Our Lives by BBC.
 The episode is about her life as a professional wrestler.

-Benson made her video game debut in the Clowning Around Pack DLC for WWE 2K22 and as a regular playable character in WWE 2K23.
+Benson made her video game debut in the Clowning Around Pack DLC for WWE 2K22 and appeared in WWE 2K23,WWE 2K24 and WWE 2K25.

 Personal life

 On Celebrate Bisexuality Day 2019, Benson came out as bisexual.
-Benson shared that she has Bell's palsy.
-Benson got married in September 2021.
+She has also shared that she has Bell's palsy.
+Benson married her husband in September 2021.